The Mist and the Maiden: Release

 The film was presented at the 20th Málaga Film Festival on 19 March 2017.
-Distributed by DeAPlaneta, it was theatrically reelased in Spain on 1 September 2017.
+Distributed by DeAPlaneta, it was theatrically released in Spain on 1 September 2017.

 Reception

 Beatriz Martínez of Fotogramas considered that a big list of flaws and dissonant elements that include "bad performances, a script that cannot be understood, clumsy filming, ridiculous scenes, and impostured dialogues" turn the mystery thriller into an unintentional comedy.

 Marta Medina of El Confidencial found the film's main flaw to be how "cumbersome and impossible" the narrative becomes as the investigation advances, with the underlying feeling upon watching the film being that of "a poorly-told good story".

 Raquel Hernández Luján of HobbyConsolas rated the film with 45 points ("bad"), deeming it to be a "deficient" adaptation from which little can be saved, singling out Aura Garrido and the spectacular locations as positive points, but criticising elements such as the sound, editing, the "completely illogical and meaningless" plot resolution and the gratuitousness of the sex scenes.

-Andrea G. Bermejo of Cinemanía rated the film 2½ out of 5 stars, underscoring as a veredict the film to be a "rounded and attractive thriller hampered by the 'star system'".
+Andrea G. Bermejo of Cinemanía rated the film 2½ out of 5 stars, underscoring as a verdict the film to be a "rounded and attractive thriller hampered by the 'star system'".

 Luis Martínez of El Mundo rated the film 3 out of 5 stars, writing about an "imperfect, slightly inclined to pompousness" film, otherwise featuring a "stiff script", yet also about an "effective (perhaps too much in its attempt to reproduce archetypes) and perfectly murky thriller", also bringing together the best actors of the Spanish star system.